Under the Heel of the Dragon

 The truth is that there is no cut-and-dry answer to these problems, but this book has done an exceptional job foreshadowing the riots of July 2009 by examining the deep-rooted problems that Xinjiang’s ethnic groups face.
 It’s the same problems that many people have when forming opinions about Xinjiang, one reason this book would be a beneficial read for them.

 All the security forces in the world can’t fix the ignorance of those who have an opinion without an understanding.
 This ignorance is exemplified by my favorite quote in the entire book:

 “Xinjiang people don’t bathe,” interjected the young Han woman [a student in Shanghai who hadn’t ever visited Xinjiang]…

 “No, because Xinjiang has no water.”

-If Xinjiang and the Silk Road interests you, you may also want to check out other great Xinjiang and Silk Road books.
+And if Xinjiang and the Silk Road interests you, you may also want to check out other great Xinjiang and Silk Road books.
 These include books such as: